mpyne-navy/dsb-report/dsb-report.md

 should continue to be.
 Meanwhile, panel-judging techniques as discussed above can be applied to progress as well as to quality.

-\[rec:21\]
+<a id="recommendation-2"></a>

-### *Recommendation 21: DoD should examine and revise regulations to approach modern commercial practice insofar as practicable and appropriate.* {#rec:22 .unnumbered}
+### *Recommendation 21: DoD should examine and revise regulations to approach modern commercial practice insofar as practicable and appropriate.*

+<a id="recommendation-22"></a>
-### *Recommendation 22: DoD should follow the concepts of the proposed FAR 27.4 for data rights for military software, rather than those of the proposed DoD Supplement 27.4, or it should adopt a new “Rights In Software” Clause as recommended by Samuelson, Deasy, and Martin in Appendix A6.* {#recommendation-22-dod-should-follow-the-concepts-of-the-proposed-far-27.4-for-data-rights-for-military-software-rather-than-those-of-the-proposed-dod-supplement-27.4-or-it-should-adopt-a-new-rights-in-software-clause-as-recommended-by-samuelson-deasy-and-martin-in-appendix-a6. .unnumbered}
+### *Recommendation 22: DoD should follow the concepts of the proposed FAR 27.4 for data rights for military software, rather than those of the proposed DoD Supplement 27.4, or it should adopt a new “Rights In Software” Clause as recommended by Samuelson, Deasy, and Martin in Appendix A6.*

 The legal problem is highly technical.
 Two good solutions, the arguments for proposed FAR 27.4, the concerns about the clarity and applicability